mdn/browser-compat-data/docs/readme.md

 ## Opening issues and pull requests

+Before submitting your pull request, [validate your new data against the schema](testing.md).

 Not everything is enforced or validated by the schema.
 A few things to pay attention to:

 * Feature identifiers (the data namespaces, like `css.properties.background`) should make sense and are spelled correctly.